-Then comes the guilt.
+Screen time.
 How much is too much?
-Is screen time harmful or unhealthy for toddlers?
+Is it harmful or unhealthy for babies and toddlers?
 Should they be looking at screens, at all, if it can be avoided?

 So, we’ve examined the evidence presented in the latest studies on the subject (there are a few), asked the experts and found out what real mums and dads are doing now with their toddlers and young children.